Study Identifies Novel Risk Factors for Peripartum Cardiomyopathy

 Among the PPCM mothers, 6.7 percent had major adverse events (composite of death, cardiac arrest, heart transplantation or mechanical circulatory support) compared with 0.02 percent in the mothers without PPCM (p < 0.0001).
 The presence of PPCM in mothers at delivery was associated with higher in-hospital mortality, longer lengths of stay, a higher likelihood of delivery by Cesarean section and stillbirth compared with mothers without PPCM (p < 0.0001).
 Heart transplantations or mechanical circulatory support were not reported among the PPCM mothers.

 “Peripartum cardiomyopathy is associated with a number of demographic and comorbid conditions, including advanced maternal age, African-American race, hypertension, anemia, substance abuse, asthma, autoimmune disease, multigestational status, preeclampsia, and eclampsia, with some racial differences,” the authors conclude.

-Keywords: Lupus Erythematosus, Systemic, Stillbirth, Risk Factors, Heart Arrest, Crohn Disease, Substance-Related Disorders, Prevalence, Takayasu Arteritis, Polymyositis, Cardiomyopathies, Eclampsia, Cesarean Section, Hypertension, Pregnancy, Maternal Age, Hospital Mortality, Pre-Eclampsia, Hispanic Americans, Peripartum Period, Heart Transplantation, Colitis, Ulcerative, Wegener Granulomatosis, Dermatomyositis
+Keywords: Lupus Erythematosus, Systemic, Stillbirth, Risk Factors, Heart Arrest, Crohn Disease, Substance-Related Disorders, Prevalence, Takayasu Arteritis, Polymyositis, Cardiomyopathies, Eclampsia, Cesarean Section, Hypertension, Pregnancy, Maternal Age, Hospital Mortality, Pre-Eclampsia, Hispanic Americans, Peripartum Period, Heart Transplantation, Colitis, Ulcerative, Granulomatosis with Polyangiitis, Dermatomyositis

 < Back to Listings